Government Palace (Mongolia)

-The Government Palace (Засгийн газрын ордон), also known as the State Palace, is located on the north side of Sükhbaatar Square in Ulaanbaatar, Mongolia.
-It houses various state organs such as the State Great Khural (unicameral parliament) and offices of its members, as well as the offices of the President and Prime Minister.
+The Government Palace (Төрийн ордон), also known as the State Palace, is located on the north side of Sükhbaatar Square in Ulaanbaatar, the capital of Mongolia.
+Completed in 1951, it houses various state organs such as the State Great Khural (unicameral parliament) and offices of its members, as well as the offices of the President and Prime Minister.
 It is sometimes referred to by Ulaanbaatar residents as the Saaral Ordon ('Gray Palace') due to the exterior's former color, which was eventually painted white in 2007.